andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ## 3. Executive Summary
 Despite net increases in Deciduous Woodland (DW) across England and Wales (+24.8%), significant gross losses were observed across all International Territorial Level 1 (ITL1) regions (13.5% to 23.3%).
 Yorkshire and the North West ranked highest for gross DW loss, with urban expansion highly prevalent in these regions.
 On a national scale, built-up areas were the largest contributor to net DW loss (-244.3 km²), accounting for 27.2% of all gross losses.

 The Marsh tit’s preference for ancient DW means the loss of established habitat areas cannot be immediately reversed by replacing or increasing DW.
-For this reason, it is likely that species abundance has been heavily impacted in Yorkshire and the North West since 1990.
-Both regions have been marked as ‘critical’ and further research is recommended to determine the impact on the local populations.
+For this reason, it is possible that species abundance has been heavily impacted in Yorkshire and the North West since 1990.
+Both regions have been identified as ‘critical’ and further research is recommended to determine the impact on the local populations.

+A limitation of the study dataset was its inability to distinguish ancient and newer areas of DW.
+Additional data detailing woodland maturity is required to better understand the impact on Marsh tit habitat.

 ## 4. Spatial Patterns
 The heatmaps in figures 4a to 4c show the percentage loss, gain and net change of DW in England and Wales between 1990 and 2024.
 A 5.1x5.1km moving window was used to estimate proportional values, interspersed at 100m intervals.